Baron Strucker: Resurrection

-Hydra suffered without Strucker's leadership, and the Red Skull championed an effort to bring the Baron back, providing a distraction to occupy Fury's newly-rebuilt S.H.I.E.L.D. while Hydra scientists found Strucker's body and sacrificed their lives to revive him with the Death Spore bonded to his form.
+Hydra suffered without Strucker's leadership, and the Red Skull championed an effort to bring the Baron back, providing a distraction to occupy Fury's newly-rebuilt S.H.I.E.L.D. while Hydra scientists find Strucker's body and sacrifice themselves to revive him with the Death Spore.

 Thunderbolts

-Strucker places the hero Abner Jenkins of the Thunderbolts into his debt by funding his team, and pits the team against threats he helped fund, including the Wrecking Crew, Fathom Five, and the Great Game.

-Gorgon and Elsbeth stage a coup of Hydra and kill Strucker.
-This Strucker was subsequently revealed to be a clone, as the real Strucker was rescued and kept in stasis before being freed by the Swordsman (who turned out to be his son, Andreas) and then Baron Helmut Zemo.
-Strucker agreed to work with Zemo in his grand plan to take over the world and left together.
-Helmut Zemo is also responsible for the murder of Strucker's daughter Andrea.
+Gorgon stages a coup within Hydra and kills Strucker.
+This Strucker is subsequently revealed to be a clone, as the real Strucker was rescued and kept in stasis before being freed by Swordsman (who turns out to be his son Andreas) and Helmut Zemo.
+Strucker agrees to work with Zemo in his grand plan to take over the world and left together.

-Secret Invasion

-During the "Secret Invasion" storyline, Strucker is attacked by Skrulls who are attempting to take over Hydra.
-However, he is able to defeat them and destroys his own headquarters in order to eliminate any remaining invaders.
-Strucker also reveals that he no longer adheres to orthodox Nazi beliefs, since he does not wish to "cleanse" the world, but simply to rule it.

 Dark Reign

 During the "Dark Reign" storyline, Strucker's longtime nemesis, Nick Fury, discovers that S.H.I.E.L.D. is, and always has been, controlled by Hydra.
-Strucker seems happy finding this out saying that "We've been dancing to the melody for so long, and finally you hear it too".
-Strucker calls forth all Hydra leaders (Kraken, Viper, Madame Hydra, and Hive), and resurrects the Gorgon for the purpose of "letting the world become aware of Hydra's true nature".
-However, Nick Fury was interfering in Strucker's plans, so Strucker enlists the help of Norman Osborn, director of the corrupt H.A.M.M.E.R. agency, to take care of his nemesis.
-The news that Osborn had recently murdered his son Andreas had little impact on Strucker, who calmly declared that he now owed Osborn "two favors".
+Strucker calls forth Hydra's leaders (Kraken, Viper, Madame Hydra, and Hive), and resurrects Gorgon for the purpose of "letting the world become aware of Hydra's true nature".
+However, Fury is interfering in Strucker's plans, so Strucker enlists the help of Norman Osborn to take care of his nemesis.

-It is revealed that, at some point in the past, Baron Strucker, Nick Fury, and Hand grandmaster Soji Soma had a meeting with representatives of the organization Leviathan.

-Along with Nick Fury, Baron Strucker was captured by the Kraken.
-It was revealed that not only was Kraken really Nick Fury's presumably dead half-brother Jake Fury (working with Nick the entire time), but it was revealed to a disbelieving Strucker that in fact S.H.I.E.L.D. had been controlling Hydra all along.
-Before being able to speak his final words, Nick Fury shot him in the head.
+Along with Nick Fury, Baron Strucker is captured by Kraken.
+It was revealed that not only was Kraken really Nick Fury's presumably dead half-brother Jake Fury, but that S.H.I.E.L.D. had been controlling Hydra all along.
+Nick Fury proceeds to shoot Strucker in the head.